DragonFish55/sprint-project-backend/test-cases/sprint 2 test cases/unittests/tst_set_up.md

 ### Pass/Fail Criteria

 (1) test_settings_update_200_Add:
-Passes if data returned has user_error as "false" and pass_error as "false" as well as a 200 status code.
+Passes if found variable is equal to 1 which indicates that all conditions succeded.
 Otherwise test fails

 (2) test_settings_update_200_Rem:
-Passes if data returned has user_error as "false" and pass_error as "true" as well as a 200 status code.
+Passes if found variable is equal to 1 which indicates that all conditions succeded.
 Otherwise test fails

 (3) test_settings_update_401:
 Passes if data returned has a "false" value as well as a 401 response code.
 Otherwise the test fails.